quangdle/eh-i18n-extension/README.md

 - Creates a new key in a JSON locale file
 - Replaces selected text with a reference to that key
-- Supports custom locale file paths and
+- Supports custom locale file path

 ## Usage